 One of the challenges in education is keeping students engaged.
 Recent statistics show that student engagement drops with each passing grade level.
-Eight-two percent of Canadian fifth graders feel engaged, but that drops to 45 percent by the 12th grade.
+Eight-two percent (PDF) of Canadian fifth graders feel engaged, but that drops to 45 percent by the 12th grade.

 Welcome authentic learning experiences.
 Authentic experiences have been shown to increase engagement using these concepts: